 Director, Marketing & Communications

-CHICAGO – The National Council of State Boards of Nursing Inc. (NCSBN) will recognize its dedicated and exceptional membership and guests at its annual awards ceremony during the NCSBN Annual Meeting and Delegate Assembly, held in Chicago, Aug.
-17, 2017.
+CHICAGO –NCSBN will recognize its dedicated and exceptional membership and guests at its annual awards ceremony during the NCSBN Midyear Meeting, held in Seattle, March 10, 2021.

 Specific award recipients include:

 Lori Scheidt, MBA-HCM, executive director, Missouri State Board of Nursing, will be honored with the prestigious R. Louise McManus Award.
 Individuals receiving this award have made sustained and significant contributions through the highest commitment and dedication to the mission and vision of NCSBN.

 Carmen A. Catizone, MS, DPh, RPh, former executive director/secretary, National Association of Boards of Pharmacy, will receive the Founders Award a prestigious award given only upon occasion that an individual with ethics, integrity and sincerity has demonstrated the highest regard for the ideals and beliefs upon which NCSBN was founded.